efornara/jbit/README.md

 JBit
 ====

-JBit is really two projects in one:
+JBit comes in two versions and is really two projects in one:

-1. **Native**: A 6502 assembler / simulator for Linux(-like) computers
+1. **Native**: A 6502 assembler / simulator for Linux(-like) systems
-and gadgets that gives you easy access to a simplified subset of their kernel (read, fork, exec, etc...).
+that gives you easy access to a simplified subset of their kernel (read, fork, exec, etc...).
 A limited executable is also available for Windows.

 2. **J2ME**: A small java application for old feature phones (MIDlet)